hotwired/hotwire-native-site/_source/ios/03_native_components.md

 ---
 permalink: /ios/native-components.html
+order: 03
 title: "Native Components"
 description: "Bridge the gap with native components driven by the web on iOS."
 ---

 # Native Components

-Hotwire Native abstracts the integration with [Strada](https://strada.hotwired.dev), making it even faster to get started.
+Hotwire Native abstracts the integration with the bridge (formerly [Strada](https://strada.hotwired.dev)), making it even faster to get started.
 Let's walk through how to create a new component on iOS.
-This assumes you've already installed [the Strada JavaScript package](https://strada.hotwired.dev/handbook/installing).
+This assumes you've already installed [the Strada JavaScript package](https://strada.hotwired.dev/handbook/installing) on your server.

-Our component will add a native bar button item to the right side of the navigation bar.
-Tapping it will "click" the associated link in the HTML that drove it.
+The component will add a native bar button item to the right side of the navigation bar.
+Tapping it will "click" the associated link in the HTML.

 <img src="/assets/strada-ios-button.png" width="500" alt="Native button component on iOS">